With the rise of the Toronto Raptors in the NBA Playoffs, Canada’s only NBA franchise is inching one step closer to the NBA Finals.

 This may be an issue for you if your country is losing, but look on the bright side, at least the misery of seeing them being blown out will be over sooner. so you can get on with your day.

-In the NBA, a player is headed to the showers after committing their sixth personal foul or after receiving two technicals.
+In the NBA, a player is headed to the showers after committing their fifth personal foul or after receiving two technicals.
 FIBA rules, on the other hand, state that a player is removed from the game after only four personals.
 On the surface it may appear that FIBA rules are a little stricter, allowing one less foul, but when you consider that the international game is only forty minutes long, one less foul seems fair.

 How many timeouts?